ParceledTongue/ariel/README.md

-Ariel - Powered by Prospero
+Ariel - powered by Prospero
 ===========================

 Ariel is a client application for the digital stage manager